 Bear in mind that all type B safes are removable by unbolting once they are unlocked and opened.
 The Pangolin docked safe simply has additional boltwork that permits it to be moved by quick unbolting from the dock.

 This certainly can happen as no-one can be expected to know and memorise all elements of the law.
 Also most people are not well informed about this.
 In this case it will be necessary to refer the police to the applicable legislation.
-One way to do this is to keep a copy of the relevant pages from the Firearms Control, Act, the Regulations and SANS 953-1:2018 handy inside the safe.
-The applicable extracts are conveniently summarised in the “Legal Standing of Vehicle Firearms Safes” document available for download from the Pangolin website.
+For your convenience the most important clauses of the FCA and SANS standard are on a label attached to the inside bottom of Pangolin H safes so you will always have this available.
+You may also choose to keep a copy of the relevant pages from the Firearms Control Act, the Regulations and SANS 953-1:2018 handy inside the safe.
+The applicable extracts are conveniently summarised in the “Are vehicle safes legal” document available here.

 Yes you can, but bear in mind that the safe acts like a Faraday cage which highly attenuates radio frequency signals.
 This will cause the detection range to be greatly reduced and may be too little to be of any real value for tracking purposes.
 An option with a purpose designed, optimised built-in GPS tracker unit that overcomes this problem for a track and trace service is available from Quicktrack.

 Nothing in the law says that you cannot do this, except that there may a practical problem to install it so that it is non-conspicuous as is required in SANS 953-1.